 In this lesson, students begin to think of Photoshop files as structured documents with parts (layers) that can be edited independently.
-Successful students will understand that layers give them the flexibility to change their mind at any time, adapt work at the last minute to incorporate client-requested changes, leverage files to create alternate versions of an image within the same file, and to do other things that would be a great deal more trouble on a real paint canvas or in a darkroom.
+Students will gain from understanding that layers give them the flexibility to change their mind at any time, adapt work at the last minute to incorporate client-requested changes, leverage files to create alternate versions of an image within the same file, and to do other things that would be a great deal more trouble on a real paint canvas or in a darkroom.